 Certificate in Renewable Energy Management

+This course is one of eight courses housed under the award-winning Renewable Energy Technologies Diploma Series.
 Business professionals and students are keenly aware of the changing energy landscape.
 Many professionals want to know more about the renewable energy industry but find that available workshops on renewables are too technical or geared for the installer.
 The goal of the CREM program is not only to provide a sound foundation of how existing renewable energy technologies work, but also to have a firm grasp of policies and financial options so they can make informed decisions as a manager and businessperson in the renewable energy industry.

 The 40-hour CREM program is part of the Renewable Energy Technologies Diploma Series.

 CREM graduates will be able to:

 - Understand the fundamentals of how solar electric and solar thermal technologies work.

 - Describe renewable energy policy terminology.

 - Understand how federal, state and local policies, incentives and regulations can affect the health of the renewable energy industry.